Nations pledge millions to new climate damage fund at COP28, US criticized for its small contribution – KION546

 With the damage fund decision out of the way, focus will now be on the Global Stocktake, where countries will need to agree on language to formally note what the world has achieved so far in responding to the climate crisis.

-But the most controversial issue is what language to use to define the future of fossil fuel use, the main contributor to the human-caused climate crisis.
+But the most controversial issue is the language that will define the future of fossil fuel use.

 The UAE has been fiercely criticized for appointing Al Jaber — who also runs the nation’s mammoth oil and gas company, ADNOC — to preside over the meetings.
 More than 100 members of US Congress and the European Parliament voiced opposition to his appointment in May, while many NGOs have questioned whether he, and the UAE more broadly, can run a transparent conference free from its own energy interests.